PotatoMaaan/rrd/README.md

 Sice the recent implimentation of async file decryption, this might just be the fastest rpgmv decrypter out there :) (please open pr with correction if you find anything faster!)
 Here is a comparision (file cache in ram was cleard before earch run)
 - Old implimentation took 36 seconds
-- Async implimentation took 14 seconds
+- Async implementation took 14 seconds

 ### Credits